example42/psick/docs/tp.md

 # example42 control-repo and Tiny Puppet

-This Puppet contro-repo has various interesting integrations with [Tiny Puppet](http://tiny-puppet.com), even they are totally optional, we strongly reccommend to give tp a try: it can same you a lot of time.
+This Puppet contro-repo has various interesting integrations with [Tiny Puppet](http://tiny-puppet.com), even if they are totally optional, we strongly reccommend to give tp a try: it can same you a lot of time.

 Integration with Tiny Puppet ([tp](https://github.com/example42/puppet-tp)) and [tinydata](https://github.com/example42/tinydata) modules (they are both present in the ```Puppetfile```) is at different levels: